MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-approval-workflows.md

 In addition to approval workflows described in this topic, you can perform various other workflow tasks.
 For more information, [Using Workflows](across-use-workflows.md).

 Core approval workflows for purchases documents, sales documents, payment journals, customer cards, and item cards are ready to start as assisted setup.
-For more information, see [Welcome to [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]](index.md).
+For more information, see [Getting Started](product-get-started.md).

 ## <a name="to-request-approval-of-a-record"></a>To request approval of a record
 The following task is performed by an approval user.